gnuub/linuxworkenv/README.md

 └── README.md
 ```

-If you have exchanged keys with the remote hosts, invoke the playbook as follows:
+If you have exchanged keys with the remote hosts, invoke the playbook as follows: (Only prompted for sudo password)
 ```
 ansible-playbook linuxworkenv.yml --ask-become-pass -e 'user=<username>'
 ```

-If you have have not exchanged keys with the remote hosts, invoke the playbook as follows:
+If you have have not exchanged keys with the remote hosts, invoke the playbook as follows: (Prompted for both user and sudo password)
 ```
 ansible-playbook linuxworkenv.yml --ask-become-pass -e 'user=<username>' -k
 ```